Adrian Raudaschl

 Vector-Based Research Trend Analysis

-Currently developing a system that uses vector mathematics to identify emerging research trends and patterns across academic disciplines, helping researchers identify opportunities to maximise their impact earlier in the research cycle.
+Currently developing a system that uses vector mathematics to identify emerging research trends and patterns across academic disciplines, helping researchers spot where a field is heading earlier in the cycle.

 Vector AnalyticsIn Development